 Research shows that by far the most effective way to influence your congressional representative is through personal outreach - especially visits and phone calls.
 All US citizens are represented in Congress and it is your right to have your voice heard.
 Use these tools to help!

-- Get active during the Entomology Advocacy Week.
-This August 15-21 set aside a couple of hours to advocate for your profession.
+- Get active during the Entomology Advocacy Week, taking place each year in August.
+Set aside a couple of hours to advocate for your profession.
 It is simpler to get involved than you think!

 - Follow up on an Action Alert

 - Schedule a meeting with your representative.
 We have tools to help you request a meeting, learn what to expect in a congressional meeting, and communicate effectively with our talking points and communication tips or the sample scripts for science advocacy.

 - Need more?
 How about a full overview - "Tips for Effective Meetings with Policymakers" (An AIBS document).

 - Contact your Member of Congress using our online databases of Senators and House Representatives.

 - ESA factsheets are a good conversation starter with members of Congress.
 Use them to help explain what an entomologist does, the importance of entomological research, or even specific policy topics, like IPM or gene drive.

 - The ESA position statements provide a scientific resource to explain various topics to lawmakers.